isurunvn/multi-container-monitoring-system/docs/DOCUMENTATION.md

 ## 7. Conclusion

-The Velaris Monitoring System successfully delivers a comprehensive solution that exceeds the core requirements:
+The Multi-Container Monitoring System successfully delivers a comprehensive solution that exceeds the core requirements:

 ### **✅ Achievements**
 - Complete containerized environment with 6+ services